Kimberley (Western Australia): Indigenous languages

 The Kimberley has been noted as a region of great linguistic diversity, rivalled in Australia only by the Top End.
-Depending on the geographical boundaries of the Kimberley, and the definition of what constitutes a "language" (as opposed to a "dialect"), about 50-60 Aboriginal languages were once spoken in this region.
+Depending on the geographical boundaries of The Kimberley, and the definition of what constitutes a "language" (as opposed to a "dialect"), about 50–60 Aboriginal languages were once spoken in this region.
 The vast majority of these do not belong to the family of Pama-Nyungan languages.
-Four endemic, primary language families are recognized within the core Kimberley region:
+Four endemic, primary language families are recognised within the core Kimberley region: